 Would you like to learn more valuable tips to make it easier to teach writing in your classroom?
 Good news!
-I have created an online professional development course called Not So Wimpy Writing Masterclass.
+I have created an online professional development course for teachers in grades 2-5 called the Not So Wimpy Writing Masterclass.

 The Masterclass is a step-by-step course that will simplify your writing instruction and dramatically increase the success of your students.

 You’ll learn my tried and true strategies for how to teach writing, including how to: